arinaldi3/StretchGoalsProject/docs/journals/alex.md

 Spent the rest of the day troubleshooting backend for nginx and getting the docker container to work on a seperate repo (which is why I can't push).
 It'll be nice to finally be able to push updates after a full week of struggling with deployment.

 # September 2nd, 2022
 Tried Vercel, I'm surprised with how insanely easy it is to use.
+Didn't have much time to do anything but prelim setup but was also troubleshooting auth on the backend.

+# September 6th, 2022
+Began preliminary configuration and got Vercel to have a live deployment (without the containers working properly)

+# September 7th, 2022
+After extensive research, found that Vercel is compatible with a live deployment without the use of docker and have been testing on a GitHub repo (to not conflict with the original one).

+# September 8th, 2022